 Bigger teams talk more.
 A large team isn’t a bad thing.
 But keep in mind that the more people there are on a team, the more opinions, and the more discussions they will have.
 Consequently, the communication time will be longer, and the bill larger.
 Ka-ching!

 More complex projects require longer explanation and development times.
 If it’s a multi-layered project, even the simplest change request can cause a lot of long and heated discussions.
 Clients don’t always realize that a simple request to change a tiny button or a feature can interfere with the whole mechanism of the product or cause bugs.

 Calculating communication time isn’t an exact science.
 That said, below we offer a broad brush estimate of communication necessary for one sprint – but it’s almost impossible to make an estimate for an entire project.
 Obviously, it depends on how many people are assigned tasks in each sprint, as well as on the factors I mentioned above.

 I think everyone wants to know exactly what the communication part of the bill for a software development includes.
+Why is communication in project management important?
 So let’s reveal the mystery and take a look at what developers spend their communication time and the client’s money on.

 Grooming (or backlog refinement) is the process of discussing all the tasks given by the client.
 What are the risks, what are the correlations, and what are the business priorities?
 All the tasks are assigned to different team members who dissect them and research them inside out.
 They use the grooming time to ask the client questions, think through possible implementation scenarios, and report on the results during the pre-sprint meeting.
 This way, not only does every team member know what tasks they’re going to work on, including all the details and specifics, but also possible solutions and ways to achieve them.